Kinneret (archaeological site): Josephus and Babylonian Talmud

-New Testament (Gospels)
+New Testament

 In the New Testament, the name appears changed to Gennesaret (in Matthew 14:34, Mark 6:53 and Luke 5:1; the latter refers to "the Lake of Gennesaret").
 In Matthew and Mark, this city or area is a place where Jesus visited and performed healings.
-In Luke, he taught the crowds there and appointed his first four disciples.
+In Luke, he taught the crowds "by the Lake of Gennesaret³" and appointed his first four disciples.

 The Douay-Rheims Bible uses the form "Genesar" in its translation of Matthew 14:34:

 And having passed the water, they came into the country of Genesar.